eyedeekay/sam-forwarder/USAGE.md

   -accesslist value
     	Specify an access list member(can be used multiple times) -c	Client proxy mode(true or false)
+  -cr string
+    	Encrypt/decrypt the key files with a passfile
   -ct int
     	Reduce tunnel quantity after X (milliseconds) (default 600000) -d string